 As we celebrated our Silver Jubilee in 2016, we undertook 25 events and activities that reflected our vision – to be at the forefront of pushing the boundaries of what a gay chorus can be – and focused on our mission statements.

 - Fundraise £25,000 to celebrate 25 years.
-We’re just totting up the final figures now, but expect to have exceeded our target through a ‘LGMC Bake-offs’ at rehearsals, a ‘pianaoke’ night with our very own Simon Sharp, Body-Pump fitness classes, life-drawing classes and various events by the LGMC Running Group.
+In 2016 we added £14,990 to the amount raised in 2015, bringing our total to £20,981.
+We did this through ‘LGMC Bake-offs’ at rehearsals, a ‘pianaoke’ night with our very own Simon Sharp, Body-Pump fitness classes, life-drawing classes and various events by the LGMC Running Group.
 Obviously we continue to fundraise for the Chorus, so if you’d like to help us, visit our BT Donate page.

 - Celebrate with a 25th Anniversary concert at the Royal Festival Hall.
 On 27th November we took to the stage of the Royal Festival Hall for our special Silver Jubilee concert!
 It was also the closing event for the Southbank Centre’s ‘Being a Man’ festival, and we were joined by special guests Hannah Waddingham and Hannah Pedley, as well as members of the Orion Symphony Orchestra and the London Gay Big Band.